cyber-prophet/bostrom-journal/BostromJournal001.md

 At its core, a blockchain is a replicated deterministic state machine.

 A state machine is a computer science concept whereby a machine can have multiple states, but only one at any given time.
-There is a state, which describes the current state of the system, and transactions, that trigger state transitions.
+There is a state, which describes the current state of the system,{>>"State describes state" sounds a bit tautological.
+Maybe rephrase a bit?<<} and transactions, that trigger state transitions.{~~There is the initial state (S), which describes the current condition of the system, and transactions (T), that trigger state transitions.~>~~}

 Given a state S and a transaction T, the state machine will return a new state S'.

 In a blockchain context, the state machine is deterministic.
 This means that if a node is started at a given state and replays the same sequence of transactions, it will always end up with the same final state.

-A validator (the hero in Bostrom terminology) is a server with running blockchain software (node).
+A validator (the hero in Bostrom terminology) is a server with running blockchain software (node).{>>I suggest adding Hero=validator to the vocabulary part at the beginning of the journal.<<}

 Each node contains a blockchain replica (transaction log) that allows computing the system’s current state for each block.
 Nodes agree among themselves on a current state according to the Tendermint consensus protocol.